tracespace/gerber-to-svg/packages/gerber-to-svg/README.md

 appreciate files to test on.

 ### problems with drill files
-If your drill file is a wildly different size than your Gerbers, or it's offset from your Gerbers, check for these things:
+If your drill file is a wildly different size than your Gerbers, or it's offset from your Gerbers, check for / try overriding these things:

 * The drill file processor assumes 2:4 precision for inches and 3:3 precision for millimeters
 * Leading zero suppression (identical to no suppression and keep trailing zeros in Excellon speak) will be assumed if left unspecified